maskarade/Android-Orma/migration/README.md

 ### Schema Version Control

-`SchemaDiffMigration` uses a string key, or `schemaHash`, to invoke migrations.
+`SchemaDiffMigration` uses a string key, or `schemaHash`, to invoke migration.

 The typical key is `OrmaDatabase.SCHEMA_HASH`.